MirrorNetworking/Mirror/README.md

 * [Done] CI/CD pipeline.
 Tests are executed with every pull request, quality is *enforced*
 * [Done] Unity package manager.
 Makes it easier to install and upgrade MirrorNG in your project
 * [WIP] Code quality,  the goal is to turn this [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=MirrorNG_MirrorNG&metric=alert_status)](https://sonarcloud.io/dashboard?id=MirrorNG_MirrorNG) green.
 Help welcome.
 This will have a great impact on reducing the amount of defects.
-* [WIP] Remove singletons, make it work in unity 2019.3.0 with domain reload turned off, and allow connection to multiple servers simultaneously
+* [WIP] Make it work in unity 2019.3.0 with domain reload turned off
+* [WIP] Allow connection to multiple servers simultaneously

 ## Documentation
 Check out our [Documentation](https://mirrorng.github.io/MirrorNG/).